Outstanding Volunteer Service Award

 Method of Nomination/Deadline

 Nominations will be sought from the membership of the Millersville University Alumni Association Board, committees and University Departments.
-Nominations must be submitted no later than January 31 of a calendar year and will be addressed to the MU Alumni Association, Office of Alumni Engagement, Millersville University, P.O.
+Nominations should be submitted online via the online form.
+The deadline for nominations for this award is February 24.
+Questions may be directed to the Office of Alumni Engagement, Millersville University, P.O.
 Box 1002, Millersville, PA 17551 or via email to firstname.lastname@example.org.

-The Nominations and Awards Committee will facilitate the selection process and will serve as the selection committee and will meet in late February or early March each year to determine the individual to be honored.
+The Nominations and Awards Committee will facilitate the selection process and will serve as the selection committee.

 Number of Recipients